-Days after adding Milan Momcilovic to the 2026 Kentucky roster, Mark Pope has made another splash in the recruiting space by securing the signing of 6-foot-6 star Ryan Hampton.
+Days after adding Milan Momcilovic to the 2026 Kentucky roster, Mark Pope has made another splash by securing the signing of 6-foot-6 star Ryan Hampton.

 Hampton, a five-star recruit from the 2027 class, is the highest-rated commit in Mark Pope’s Kentucky tenure so far, per On3’s Joe Tipton.
 This signing lines up perfectly with Kentucky’s roster, giving the Wildcats a potential offensive star to succeed their current transfer star, Milan Momcilovic.

-Shortly after news of Hampton’s commitment broke, fans on X (formerly Twitter) made their opinions known on Mark Pope’s stellar offseason run.
+Shortly after news of Hampton’s commitment broke, fans on X made their opinions known on Pope’s offseason success.

 One fan showed appreciation for Hampton’s game and fit with Kentucky, saying: